lkrdev/dashboard-tabs/README.md

 ## 🚀 Quick Start

-Add this configuration to any of your projects' `manifest.lkml` files, refresh the page, then navigate to **Applications > Dashboard Tabs**.
+Have a LookML Developer or Admin add this configuration to any of your projects' `manifest.lkml` files, refresh the page, then navigate to **Applications > Dashboard Tabs**.

 ```lookml
 application: dashboard_tabs {